CGCL-codes/FIRE/readme.md

 #### About Ctags

 Since Ctags is a lightweight open-source software, we put its binary version in `Database/universal-ctags` with COPYING.
 So you don't need to install it.
+However, you should make sure +x is set to ctags file before run.

 ```bash
 ./Dataset/universal-ctags/ctags --version